ChelseaSaunders/launch_school_rb175_cms_project/data/about.md

-Ruby is... easy to write.
-And test edit worked.
+# Ruby is...

+Easy to write

+# Editing works